-- I. Over the centuries no names have endured more abuse than those belonging to our Heavenly Father and His Son, Jesus Christ. - A. It's not at all uncommon the hear their names used as a curse, or mocked in one way or another. - Their names are often treated with disrespect FAR MORE than they are treated with respect or exaltation. - While we cringe or voice displeasure when we hear someone taking God's name in vain, we may want to ALSO examine our OWN heart. - 3.
-When we show INDIFFERENCE toward God, or we show a lack of RESPECT that is due His name, then we have committed JUST as serious a sin as those who take His name in vain. - B. Unfortunately, the most common problem among Christians today is NOT so much showing INDIFFERENCE toward God, as it is not giving Him the RESPECT He is due.
+- Over the centuries no names have endured more abuse than those belonging to our Heavenly Father and His Son, Jesus Christ. - A. It's not at all uncommon to hear their names used as a curse, or mocked in one way or another. - Their names are often treated with disrespect FAR MORE than they are treated with respect or exaltation. - While we cringe or voice displeasure when we hear someone taking God's name in vain, we may want to ALSO examine our OWN heart. - 3.
+When we show INDIFFERENCE toward God, or we show a lack of RESPECT that is due His name, then WE have committed JUST AS SERIOUS a sin as those who take His name in vain. - B. Unfortunately, the most common problem among Christians today is

+NOT so much showing INDIFFERENCE toward God, as it is not giving

+Him the RESPECT He is due.

-- When the focus of believers is on how the church is going to meet MY needs, then we clearly have a low view of God. - This is why so many churches center their ministries on poppsychology, self-esteem, entertainment, and a number of other attempts to SUPPOSEDLY meet the needs of its members. - What these churches are offering is nothing more than a kind of PLACEBO - a sugar pill that TASTES good, but does absolutely NOTHING in the way of combating the disease of sin. - C. Therefore, it's absolutely essential that EVERY MEMBER OF THE CHURCH clearly understand we exist to bring glory to GOD. - When we truly KNOW and GLORIFY God, the needs of our life will be met. - But far too many Christians don't truly REVERE God their actions PROVE their irreverence. - Instead of TREMBLING at God's Word, they TWIST His truths or POLLUTE them with all kinds of worldly philosophies. - Every one of us needs to be confronted with our REAL need an understanding of God's holiness and a CLEAR understanding of our own sinfulness.
+- When our focus as a believer is on how the church is going to meet MY needs, then we clearly have a low view of God. - This is why so many churches center their ministries on poppsychology, self-esteem, entertainment, and a number of other attempts to SUPPOSEDLY meet the needs of its members. - What these churches are offering is nothing more than a kind of PLACEBO - a sugar pill that TASTES good, but does absolutely NOTHING to bring honor and glory to GOD. - C. Therefore, it's absolutely essential that EVERY MEMBER OF THE CHURCH clearly understand we exist to bring glory to GOD. - When we truly KNOW and GLORIFY God, the needs of our life will be met. - But far too many Christians don't truly REVERE God their actions PROVE their irreverence. - Instead of TREMBLING at God's Word, they TWIST His truths or POLLUTE them with all kinds of worldly philosophies. - Every one of us needs to be confronted with our REAL need an understanding of God's holiness and a CLEAR understanding of our own sinfulness.